TheGrimSilence/I11n-DI/README.md

 - [x] Is based on decorators.
 - [x] Is unobtrusive (no god damn manual `.bind` bullshit!).
 - [ ] Is capable of supporting multiple injection methods (Class decorators, constructor injectors, etc...).
+- [ ] Accurately type-safe without extensive workarounds or need for direct interfacing.

 ---